jpalardy/vim-slime-ext-plugins/README.md

 ### Example of using a simple plugin

 In this example, we are going to write a plugin that sends the text it receives to an already-existing file `foo.txt`, in the current directory.
 We need to define a function for plugin configuration, and another for handling the data.
 We also define two functions for validating the environment and validating the configuration.
-Check your extension plugin to see if these functions exist and if they are optional.
+Check the extension plugin that you are using to see if these functions exist and whether they are optional or required.

+You can install this example plugin using a package manager from [this repo](https://github.com/jam1015/vim-slime-ext-localtextfile/)

 ### Configuration